Manhattan Cocktail (film): Plot

-Upon graduating from college, Fred (Richard Arlen) is offered a faculty position and proposes to his sweetheart and classmate Babs (Nancy Carroll).
-However, Babs, yearning for stardom on Broadway, turns him down and travels to New York with their classmate Bob (Danny O’Shea), who is also stage-struck.
+Upon graduating from college, Fred is offered a faculty position and proposes to his sweetheart and classmate Babs.
+However, Babs, yearning for stardom on Broadway, turns him down and travels to New York with their classmate Bob, who is also stage-struck.

-In New York, Bob lands a role in the show of theatrical producer Renov (Paul Lukas), thanks to the interest shown in him by Mrs. Renov (Lilyan Tashman), the producer's wife.
+In New York, Bob lands a role in the show of theatrical producer Renov, thanks to the interest shown in him by Mrs. Renov, the producer's wife.
 Soon after, Bob abandons Babs.
 Realizing her struggle to find work, he wires Fred under false pretenses, claiming Babs is in need.
 Fred sets off for New York.

 Before Fred arrives, Babs meets Renov and secures a place in his chorus line.
 Meanwhile, Renov learns of his wife's involvement with Bob and angrily fires the young man.
 At the theater, Fred meets Mrs. Renov, who turns her affections to him under the guise of supporting a play he has written.
 Her flirtation ignites further jealousy in Renov.

 Plotting revenge, Renov hires Fred as his assistant and then accuses him of forgery.
 Babs pleads with Renov to drop the charge, and though he agrees, he tries to assault her.
 She manages to fight him off and escape.

 After being released from jail, Fred learns of Renov's attack on Babs and goes to the theater intending to kill him.
 He arrives just in time to witness Bob, desperate and jobless since his dismissal, strike Renov down with an iron bar.
 In the chaos, Bob flees and leaps to his death from the theater's fly loft.

 Shaken by the harrowing events, Babs finds herself unable to perform.
 As the curtain rises on the show, she chooses to leave the stage behind and departs with Fred for the quiet and security of their college town.